Bringing a Puppy Home, Their First Day Home & Tips for the Journey: Our Guide

 The first day with your puppy will include needing to bring your puppy home from the adoption centre or the breeder.
 For most of us, this will be via car.
 To get your new pup used to car journeys, make sure to see our car travelling tips.

-You’ll also need to be prepared when bringing your puppy home in the car for the first time – from safety to having a helping hand, it’s important to make this journey as straightforward and stress-free as possible – for you and your new arrival.
+You’ll also need to be prepared when bringing your puppy home in the car for the first time – from thinking about car safety, how your puppy will travel, and having a helping hand to either drive you or keep an eye on your pup.
+This is their first introduction to their new life and so it’s important to make this journey as straightforward and stress-free as possible – for you and your new arrival.

 Arriving home: What to watch out for when you get home from your car journey